 Let’s assume that you are a dentist who wants a patient to leave a review about porcelain veneers (great idea).
 First, you would pick a patient that you have done veneers for.
 Second, let them know how important Google Reviews are to your business, and that it helps other people find your business.
 Third, ask them if they would be willing to write a review about their experience getting veneers in your office.
 Fourth, send them an easy review link.
 Most people will happily write a review, and even include specifics if you give them a reason why specifics are important.
 That willingness increases when you make things simple for them with review software.

-Ask for reviews about specific procedures.
+Ask for reviews about specific procedures or services.
 Talk to customers about the impact that Google Reviews have on small businesses in an effort to get them to be more proactive about writing reviews.
 Give customers a simple way to leave the review.
 If you implement these things in your business, you will start to see your Google My Business getting more traffic, and it will convert into additional customers for your business.
+Schedule your free demo today, to see how you can multiply and improve the quality of your Google reviews.